Aries Season Bonus Materials

 Meet the Page of Wands (IRL) - Mariah Carey

-The Page of Wands feels like someone gifted with raw talent.
-They may not know what that talent is capable of, but they're fiery and hungry to turn it into something.
-Mariah was born to an Engineer and a Julliard-trained opera singer.
-So singing was in her blood, and so was a grounded sense of practicality.
-It's reported that she started imitating her mother singing opera at age 2, and by age 4, she was in voice lessons.
-It feels very "page-y" to me that she started so young.
+The Page of Wands feels like someone gifted with raw talent — they may not even know yet what that talent can do, but they're fiery and hungry to find out.
+Mariah was born to an engineer and a Juilliard-trained opera singer, so singing was in her blood, and so was a grounded sense of practicality.
+She's reported to have started imitating her mother's opera singing at age two, and by four she was already in voice lessons.
+Starting that young feels very "Page-y" to me.

-Mariah moved to NYC in the late 80s, where she worked as a waitress and a coat check attendant while simultaneously attending cosmetology school.
-The Page of Wands is an earth/fire blend, and Mariah is a hard worker.
-She simultaneously held multiple jobs before catching her big break.
-She was economical and practical.
-There's even a very famous photo of her in a blue ballgown riding the subway in Manhattan.
-Although she's firmly classified as a "diva" now, Mariah has a very grounded, down-to-earth, and practical side.
-She was reported to have lived with nine roommates and four pets in an apartment at one point when she was just getting started.
-She also sang backup vocals for other artists.
-All of this was to pay for studio time for demos, which is how she ended up getting her big break.
+Mariah moved to NYC in the late '80s, where she worked as a waitress and a coat-check attendant while attending cosmetology school on the side.
+The Page of Wands is an earth/fire blend, and Mariah is a hard worker — she held down multiple jobs at once, long before her big break, staying economical and practical the whole way through.
+(There's even a famous photo of her riding the Manhattan subway in a blue ballgown.)
+She may be firmly classified as a "diva" now, but Mariah has always had a grounded, down-to-earth, practical side.
+At one point early on, she reportedly lived with nine roommates and four pets in a single apartment.
+She sang backup vocals for other artists, too — all to pay for studio time to record her own demos.
+That hustle is exactly how she got her big break.

-When she was only 18, Mariah sang backup vocals for Brenda K. Starr.
-They attended a CBS Records party together, and Starr convinced Carey to give the tape to some executives from Colombia Records.
-(Carey eventually married one of them, Tommy Mottola.)
-Mottola listened to her demo on the way home from the party and signed her immediately.
-The rest is history!
-That's the magick of Cardinal Fire!
+At just 18, Mariah was singing backup for Brenda K. Starr.
+The two attended a CBS Records party together, and Starr convinced Carey to slip a demo tape to some Columbia Records executives there.
+(Carey would later marry one of them — Tommy Mottola.)
+Mottola popped the tape in on his drive home from the party and signed her almost immediately.
+The rest is history.
+That's the magick of Cardinal Fire.

-The page of wands is a pioneer, brimming with creative potential.
-Not only is Carey an incredible vocalist, she’s a song-writer, and producer.
-She had a heavy hand in the production of some of her most notable albums.
-Of her 19 Billboard hot100 number-one singles in the United States, the most among any soloist, she has written 18 of them.
+The Page of Wands is a pioneer, brimming with creative potential, and Carey is so much more than an incredible vocalist — she's also a songwriter and producer who had a heavy hand in producing some of her most iconic albums.
+Of her 19 Billboard Hot 100 number-one singles in the U.S. — more than any other soloist — she wrote 18 herself.

-And we can’t talk about Aries or Page of Wands energy without talking about awards.
-FIre signs are here to win, baby!
-Carey has had a noteworthy and record-breaking career.
-She was named Billboard's Artist of the Decade for the 1990s, World Music Awards' Best Selling Female Artist of the Millennium, and a Grammy Award for Best New Artist in 1991.
-Throughout her career, Carey has won five Grammy Awards, 19 World Music Awards, and 21 Billboard Music Awards...just to name a few accomplishments...
+And we can't talk about Aries or Page of Wands energy without talking about awards, because fire signs are here to win, baby.
+Carey's career is nothing short of record-breaking: she was named Billboard's Artist of the Decade for the 1990s, World Music Awards' Best-Selling Female Artist of the Millennium, and won a Grammy for Best New Artist in 1991.
+Across her career she's taken home five Grammy Awards, 19 World Music Awards, and 21 Billboard Music Awards — just to name a few.

 Meet the King of Wands (IRL) - Maya Angelou

-Maya Angelou has lived one hell of a life.
-It feels like she's lived 100 lives, and her lasting influence on our culture definitely makes her our King of Wands (IRL).
+Maya Angelou lived one hell of a life.
+It feels like she packed in a hundred lives' worth of living, and her lasting influence on our culture makes her our King of Wands IRL.

-Maya was an Aries Sun, Libra Moon, and Leo Rising.
-On April 4, 1928, she was born in St. Louis, Missouri.
-Her parents had a tumultuous relationship and divorced when Maya was 3.
-As a result, she went to Stamps, Arkansas, with her brother to live with her grandmother.
+Maya was an Aries Sun, Libra Moon, and Leo Rising, born April 4, 1928, in St. Louis, Missouri.
+Her parents had a tumultuous relationship and divorced when she was three, so she and her brother went to live with their grandmother in Stamps, Arkansas.

-The King of wands is double fire energy.
-Angelou is double fire in her Big 3, and she's a wealth of creative talent.
-She emerged from her period of silence as a writer, singer, and dancer.
-As a young teen, she moved to San Francisco and worked in the dance and theater industry.
-She also applied to join the army in WWII when she was just 15, but was denied based on her ties to the California Labor School.
-The school was said to have had communist ties.
-So next, she applied for a position as a streetcar conductor.
-However, she was rejected due to her race.
-But The King of Fire is not easily deterred.
-Angelou showed up and requested an application every day for nearly a month.
-Eventually they gave in.
-She was too young for the job, so she lied on her application and said she was 19.
-She was hired and became the first Black woman to work as a streetcar conductor in San Francisco.
+The King of Wands is double fire energy, and Angelou's Big 3 is double fire — a wealth of creative talent.
+She emerged from her silence as a writer, singer, and dancer.
+As a young teen, she moved to San Francisco and worked in dance and theater.
+At just 15, she tried to enlist in the army during WWII but was denied over her ties to the California Labor School, which was rumored to have communist connections.
+So she applied to be a streetcar conductor instead — and was rejected because of her race.
+But the King of Wands isn't easily deterred: Angelou showed up and requested an application every single day for nearly a month until they finally gave in.
+She was technically too young for the job, so she lied and said she was 19.
+She got hired, becoming the first Black woman to work as a streetcar conductor in San Francisco.

-She returned to school in 1944, and gave birth to her only son, Clyde, when she was 16.
-After graduation, Angelou took on odd jobs to support herself and her son.
-She was married briefly, from 1949-1952 (this is where her surname that she kept throughout her life comes from).
-After the divorce, she moved to San Diego, and worked as a nightclub waitress.
-She is known to have dabbled in drugs and sex work. this turned out to lead her to some pretty big things.
-She was discovered by a theater group when she was dancing in a strip club.
-She auditioned for a play that was touring, and got the role.
-From 1954-1955, she toured 22 countries.
-She held many jobs writing and performing overseas through the late 50s (and throughout her life).
+She returned to school in 1944 and gave birth to her only son, Clyde, at 16.
+After graduation, she took on odd jobs to support them both.
+She married briefly from 1949 to 1952 — the source of the surname she kept for the rest of her life.
+After the divorce, she moved to San Diego and worked as a nightclub waitress, and is known to have dabbled in drugs and sex work.
+Strangely, this is what led to her big break: she was discovered by a theater group while dancing in a strip club, auditioned for a touring play, and landed the role.
+From 1954 to 1955, she toured 22 countries, and she kept writing and performing overseas through the late '50s — and really, throughout her life.

-In 1959, Angelou moved to NYC, and joined the Harlem Writers Guild, who's purpose was to support the work of Black authors.
-In addition, she became very involved in the Civil Rights Movement and became the northern coordinator of the Southern Christian Leadership Conference, a prominent Black advocacy organization.
+In 1959, Angelou moved to NYC and joined the Harlem Writers Guild, dedicated to supporting Black authors.
+She also became deeply involved in the Civil Rights Movement, serving as northern coordinator for the Southern Christian Leadership Conference, a prominent Black advocacy organization.

-Angelou has been recognized around the world for her literary contributions.
-She was inducted into the Wake Forest University Writers Hall of Fame.
-She received the National Book Foundation's Literatian Award for oustanding service to the literaty community.
-She's been awarded more than 30 honorary degrees, and in 1981, she was offered the Wake Forest University Reynolds Professorship of American Studies.
-Last, in 2011, just 3 years before her death, President Barack Obama awarded Angelou the Presidential Medal of Freedom, the country's highest civilian honor.
+Angelou's literary contributions have been honored around the world.
+She was inducted into the Wake Forest University Writers Hall of Fame and received the National Book Foundation's Literarian Award for outstanding service to the literary community.
+She earned more than 30 honorary degrees, and in 1981 was offered the Wake Forest University Reynolds Professorship of American Studies.
+Finally, in 2011, just three years before her death, President Barack Obama awarded her the Presidential Medal of Freedom, the nation's highest civilian honor.

-Remember, the King of Wands is the spark of change and the sustainer of change.
-Maya Angelou feels like an insider and an outsider simultaneously, and she knew how to use her voice to drive awareness and progress.
-This became her legacy.
+Remember: the King of Wands is the spark of change and the sustainer of change.
+Maya Angelou feels like an insider and an outsider all at once, and she knew exactly how to use her voice to drive awareness and progress.
+That became her legacy.

 Aries Practical Magick: Let your Inner Aries Baby Color It Out